Tasluf665/Amazon-WebScripping-Backend/README.md

 # Amazon-WebScripping-Backend
 ### This project have two part.
-First part is the frontend-part and the second one is the backend-part.
+First part is the backend-part and the second one is the frontend-part.

 This is the First part (BackEnd) of this project.
 Second part is https://github.com/Tasluf665/Amazon-Webscripping here.
 My recomandation is to, First download and install this part.
-Then download this frontend part.
+Then download frontend part.

 # Install nodeJs in your pc first.